How to Pay Commissions on Multiyear Deals with Handoffs

 An additional consideration is that most often, the customer will not begin with a large order.
 Instead, they may start with a small sale to see if the product or business relationship is good for them.
 With this in mind, often the business developer will work harder for the customer relationship when they know they can get repeat business for 12 months and then maybe even a partial credit for a period while the transition takes place to the account management team.
 This may look like 25% or 50% credit for a six-month period after the handoff.
 Therefore, it is important for both the new logo seller and the account manager to share a quota for the account so that they both have some “skin in the game” with the customer.

 Have an additional incentive compensation plan design or commission structure question?
-Join us for our incentive compensation round tables or email us at email@example.com.
+Email us at firstname.lastname@example.org.